josephfrazier/prettier_d/README.md

 * whenever text is changed in normal mode
 * whenever you leave insert mode

-The `prettier` configuration is read from `.prettierrc` or `package.json` if available.
+The `prettier` configuration is read from `.prettierrc`, `package.json`, or `.editorconfig`, if available.
 Otherwise, the default prettier configuration is used.
 If you'd prefer a different configuration, replace `--pkg-conf` with your own options.

 [Neoformat]: https://github.com/sbdchd/neoformat